belgianmobileid/doc/index.md

   <li>Information about the project you want to setup (the services you want to use, the client authentication method you want to set-up, the user attributes you want to request, ...)</li>
 </ul>

-Our onboarding team will review your project and get in touch with you in no time :
+Our onboarding team will review your project and get in touch with you in no time to provide your credentials :
 <ul>
   <li>a <i>"client_id"</i></li>
   <li>a <i>"service_code"</i></li>
-  <li>information about your <a href="https://belgianmobileid.github.io/doc/getting-started.html#authentication" target="blank">client authentication method</a></li>
+  <li>information about your <a href="https://belgianmobileid.github.io/doc/authentication/#client-authentication-methods" target="blank">client authentication method</a></li>
   <li>the list of user attributes you can request</li>
 </ul>